-Dating back to the Medieval time period, Mardi Gras is a Christian holiday also known as Carnival.
+Dating back to the Medieval time, Mardi Gras is a Christian holiday, also known as Carnival.
 The earliest records we have of Mardi Gras in the United States date back to around 1700.
 In 1718, New Orleans was established.
-By the 1730s, Mardi Gras was openly celebrated, though not the way we know it is today with parades and such.
-At that time, celebrations were more like fancy balls.
-They didn’t include Carnival activities until closer to the end of the 1700s.
-It wasn’t until the 1800s that the first Mardi Gras parades began and in 1875, Mardi Gras became an official holiday in Louisiana.
+By the 1730s, Mardi Gras was openly celebrated, though not the way we know it today with parades and street parties.
+At that time, celebrations were more like fancy balls and didn’t include Carnival activities until closer to the end of the 1700s.
+It wasn’t until the 1800s that the first Mardi Gras parades began; in 1875, Mardi Gras became an official holiday in Louisiana.

 Mardi Gras Facts:

 - “Mardi” is French for Tuesday, and “gras” means fat.
 The phrase, when translated, means Fat Tuesday.

 - Mardi Gras is now synonymous with Carnival.

 - King cakes are popular on Mardi Gras.
 Traditionally, a plastic baby is baked into the king cake.
 What is the significance of the baby in the king cake?
 Originally, the baby was used to represent the baby Jesus.
 Now, however, it symbolizes good luck and prosperity to the person who gets the slice containing it.